ClementTsang/bottom/.github/ISSUE_TEMPLATE/bug_report.md

 ### Rust version

 _Check this with `rustc --version`.
-This is only relevant if your version of bottom isn't from a pre-built binary (i.e. Cargo)._
+This is only relevant if your version of bottom isn't from a pre-built binary (i.e. Cargo).
+Otherwise, feel free to skip._

-### Additional context
+## Additional context

 _If anything hasn't been covered by the above categories, state it down here:_